-- 1. Aquaculture is allowed whether dredging or fill or other alteration of the estuary, is required for harvest of benthic species or removable in-water structures such as stakes or racks (commercial, not archaeological stakes or racks), is subject to Policy #4a. - 2,4.
-Commercial, Industrial/Port facilities: if the use is water-related or non-dependent/non-related and does not require fill, findings must be made that the use is consistent with the resource capabilities and purposes of this district. - 5.
-In-water log dumping/sorting/storage shall be allowed in conjunction with adjacent development related to loading and unloading of logs for shipment. - New or expanded log storage shall only be permitted after review and approval by the Department of Environmental Quality (see Policy $\frac{\#5}{C}$ ). - 7.
-Mining/mineral extraction is only allowed if compatible with navigation and moorage uses and if consistent with the resource capabilities of the area and the purposes of the management objective.
+- 1. Aquaculture is allowed whether dredging or fill or other alteration of the estuary, is required for harvest of benthic species or removable in-water structures such as stakes or racks (commercial, not archaeological stakes or racks), is subject to Policy #4a. - 2,4.- Commercial, Industrial/Port facilities: if the use is water-related or non-dependent/non-related and does not require fill, findings must be made that the use is consistent with the resource capabilities and purposes of this districtunit. - 5.
+In-water log dumping/sorting/storage shall be allowed in conjunction with adjacent development related to loading and unloading of logs for shipment.

+New or expanded log storage shall only be permitted after review and approval by the Department of Environmental Quality (see Policy #5c).

+- 7. Mining/mineral extraction is only allowed if compatible with navigation and moorage uses and if consistent with the resource capabilities of the area and the purposes of the management objective. - 13.- This use is only allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation.

-- 2a,2b,4,5b,5d.
-These activities are only allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation. - 5c.
+- 2a,2b,4,5b,5d.-These activities are only allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation. - 5c.
 This activity is subject to Policy #12. - 7b,7c.
-These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems", preferring non-structural to structural solutions, and to the specific findings for riprap.
-Riprap may be allowed to a very limited extent where necessary for erosion control to protect: (A) uses existing as of 10-7-77, (B) unique natural resource and historical and archaeological values, or (C) public facilities. - In addition, bulkheads are only allowed subject (1) to the making of resource capability consistency findings and impact assessments (see Policy #4a); (2) to a finding that adverse impacts have been minimized (see Policy #5) and (3) to Policy #8, requiring mitigation. - 9a.
-Active restoration shall be allowed only when consistent with Policy #22b. - 12.
-This activity is permitted subject to Policy #5a. - 13.
-Wastewater and storm water discharge, see Policy #25 and definition of "facility". - 14.
+These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems", preferring non-structural to structural solutions, and to the specific findings for riprap.-Riprap may be allowed to a very limited extent where necessary for erosion control to protect: (A) uses existing as of 10-7-77, (B) unique natural resource and historical and archaeological values, or (C) public facilities. - In addition, bulkheads are only allowed subject (1) to the making of resource capability consistency findings and impact assessments (see Policy #4a); (2) to a finding that adverse impacts have been minimized (see Policy #5) and (3) to Policy #8, requiring mitigation. - 9a.
+Active restoration shall be allowed only when consistent with Policy #22b. - $1\underline{12}$.
+This activity is permitted subject to Policy $\underline{#5a}$. - 123.
+Wastewater and storm water discharge, see Policy #25-and definition of "facility". - 134.
 Subject to Policy #5d.